-- 1. Turn the key to "ON". - 2.
-Push the "SELECT" button and "RESET" button together for at least two seconds. - 3.
-When the hour digits start flashing, push the "RESET" button to set the hours. - 4.
-Push the "SELECT" button, and the minute digits will start flashing. - 5.
-Push the "RESET" button to set the minutes. - 6.
+1. Push the "SELECT" button and "RESET" button together for at least two seconds.

+- When the hour digits start flashing, push the "RESET" button to set the hours. - 3.
+Push the "SELECT" button, and the minute digits start flashing. - 4.
+Push the "RESET" button to set the minutes. - 5.
 Push the "SELECT" button and then release it to start the clock.